charleswest/motion-notify/README.md

 Specify either a comma separated list of IP addresses or a comma separated list of MAC addresses.

 Note that mobile phones often don't retain a constant connection to the wireless network even though they show that they are connected.
 They tend to sleep but they wake up if you ping them.
-It's highly recommended no to configure your devices to use static IP's since mac addresses do not  change.
+It's highly recommended not to configure your devices to use static IP's since mac addresses do not  change.

 Installation
 There's no automated installation yet so this is the current process